 You may be listening to the word friction from your childhood that it slows down the vehicles and wear out the machine part.
 That is true!
 Friction causes resistance in motion.
 It is also a force that acts in opposite direction of motion.

 When you put a brake on your bicycle, it stops suddenly because you increase the friction between the wheels and road.
 It is hard to push a box on a cemented surface than a smooth surface because cemented surface causes more friction due to its irregular surface.
 On the other hand, if you push the same box on a glass table, it will slide very easily because it has a very smooth surface that causes lower friction.

 Types of friction

-Static friction, as the name suggests occurs between the objects that are in contact with each other are forced to move but both of them are not moving.
-That means if you put a box on a table or any surface and trying to push it but it is not moving than it feels static friction.
+Static friction, as the name suggests occurs between the objects that are in contact with each other but not moving.
+So, that means if you place a heavy box on a table, will it experience the static friction?
+No!

-if one object is moving on another than both them are experiencing kinetic friction.
+If one object is moving on another object than both objects will experience kinetic friction.
 Kinetic friction always occurs between moving objects (In our case, the wheels of bicycles and the road).
 Normally kinetic friction is less than the static friction due to the motion of the objects.

-1. Sliding friction: When two objects slides on one another both feels sliding friction.
-Pushing a box and rubbing your hands both are examples of sliding friction.
+- Sliding friction: When two objects slide on each other, both will feel the sliding friction.
+Pushing a box and rubbing your hands both are the examples of sliding friction.

-2. Rolling friction: When one objects rolls on another or both are rolling on one another both feels Rolling friction.
+- Rolling friction: When one object rolls on another object or both are rolling on each other, they will experience rolling friction.
 It is less than the Sliding friction that is why pushing a weight on wheels is easier than sliding it.
 The bicycle that you were riding was experiencing rolling friction.

 - You warm your hand by rubbing them together.